bytecodealliance/rfcs/accepted/new-api.md

   thread via `Send`).

 Currently in Wasmtime almost all methods also take `&self` instead of `&mut self`.
-The reason for this is that everything is effectively beyind an `Rc` which means `&mut` wouldn't give any benefits (you can't do much with `&mut Rc<T>` you couldn't do with `&Rc<T>`).
+The reason for this is that everything is effectively behind an `Rc` which means `&mut` wouldn't give any benefits (you can't do much with `&mut Rc<T>` you couldn't do with `&Rc<T>`).
 With a uniquely-owned store, however, we can start using Rust's `&mut` guarantees liberally.
 For example anything which